CALORIE RESTRICTION DIET EXTENDS LIFESPAN IN MONKEYS

 Translation of ‘moneys years’ to ‘humans years’ might not be exact; it’s just a rough estimate.

-HUMANS ON A CALORIE RESTRICTION DIET
+CALORIE RESTRICTION DIET IN HUMANS

 At least 18 people practicing calorie restriction with optimal nutrition have been studied by Dr Luigi Fontana at Washington University in St Louis.
 In a study published in 2004, medical records were collected of the participants previous health data which included things such as: body weight, blood pressure, glucose, cholesterol etc to see what effect years of calorie restriction has had on health.
 Those doing calorie restriction were very lean with a BMI of 19.6 ± 1.9 vs 25. ± 3.2 kg/m2 for the western diet group.
 Average time on CR was 6 years ± 3 (range 3 to 15 years).